 1. Locate each record series on the Records Retention Schedule (RRS).
 The State requires that any records disposed be matched to a records series on the approved RRS.

 2. If you're just starting out with organizing your departmental records, you may want to review the RRS shortcut page to see a short list of the most common administrative records.

 3. Complete a Records Disposition Log using the information provided in the RRS and following the instructions printed on the form (steps 1-2).
 Remember to include all university records, no matter what format.
 Paper and electronic records must be retained and disposed according to the RRS.

 5. Provide a measurement of how many records you plan to dispose.
 Measure your paper records in inches -- as if stacked on a table or as filed in hanging files.
 This should be a simple measurement, not a calculation.
-Report your eletronic records however the system allows - in bits, number of records, etc.
+Report your electronic records however the system allows - in kb/gb, number of records, etc.